m-rajaee/Minesweeper/README.md

-A Mini Project For BP Class Mid-term at Isfahan University of Technology
+A Mini Project For BP Class MidTerm at Isfahan University of Technology